The 2019 Winter Classic Jersey Countdown

 If there’s one team that’s had an incredibly consistent jersey design, it’s the Leafs, which is remarkable since the franchise been in existence for almost 100 years now.
 Since 1927, they’ve worn either white with a blue logo and stripes or blue with a white logo and stripes.
 So, how do you make a jersey that you’ve always worn look vintage?
 You replicate your (almost) original 1927 Maple Leaf jersey, wonky logo and all.
 It fits the brand, it looks vintage and, because of the simplicity of the blue/white, the crazy striping is necessary to bring out that vintage feel.
 I would never want this as a permanent jersey, but as a one-off game like the Winter Classic, it’s perfect for the Leafs.

-The first of 2018’s Winter Classic jerseys have finally appeared on the list.
 There have been some beautiful match-ups in the last decade of these games, but 2018 might mark the best effort from both teams with their jersey designs.
-Where the NHL100 Classic tried to bridge the gap between historical and modern aesthetics…and failed, these jersey succeed.
-This Rangers jersey…it’s unique, it’s bold, it looks great, and it just needs to lose that chest patch, and that one little detail may have just cost them a single spot in these rankings.
-But the jersey’s easily superior to their previous Winter Classic edition, and that was a pretty nice one too.
+Where the NHL100 Classic tried to bridge the gap between historical and modern aesthetics…and failed, these jerseys succeeded.
+This Rangers jersey…it’s unique, it’s bold, it looks great, and it just needs to lose that chest patch.
+That one little detail may have just cost them a spot or two in these rankings, but the jersey’s easily superior to their previous Winter Classic edition, and that was a pretty nice one too.

 The two 2018 Winter Classic jerseys come in right after each other.
 Equally fantastic is the Sabres edition, which blends both modern and traditional aesthetics really well while infusing the jersey with lots of character and intensity, and it could possibly be the best jersey that the Sabres have ever worn.
 They come out slightly ahead of the Rangers because of a small mis-step from New York (read above) and because of that awesome buffalo shoulder patch.